wells-wood-research/drMD/README.md

   > :medical_symbol:
-  > If you have access to GPU acceleration using CUDA, we reccomend this option.
-If you don't but have access through OpenCL, this is a close second.
+  > If you have access to GPU acceleration using CUDA, we recommend this option.
+If you cant use CUDA but have access to OpenCL, this is a close second.
   > If you don't have a GPU you can use the CPU option, this will be a lot slower.
+  > Energy minimisation calculations do not benefit from GPU acceleration, so you should use the CPU option for these

 - **paralellCPU**:   *(int)* This is the number  of simulations that will be run in paralell
 - **subprocessCpus**: *(int)* This is the number of cpu cores that will be allocated to each simulation.